-DOSKRNL search and initialize XMS driver and
+DOSKRNL search and initialize XMS driver and moves some parts to HMA.

 Instruction Set Translator (IST)

 The IST is a DLL, emulating the instructions of Guest hardware via Host CPU instructions.
 It exports a set of entry points, each corresponding the emulated instruction.